venkatesh2090/TodoList/README.md

 # TODO List server

-This is a http server of TODO Lists
+This is a http server of TODO Lists.
 The app is deplayed on heroku [here](https://arctic-drake-04002.herokuapp.com/)

 ## Technologies Used